-Acknowledging that not all lands within the settlement boundary of Tulla will be required for development to 2028, lands which comprise infill or contiguous sites or have a planning history for residential use and can form part of the long-term sequential expansion of the settlement-are zoned SRR.
+Acknowledging that not all lands within the settlement boundary of Tulla will be required for development to 2028, lands which comprise infill or contiguous sites or have a planning history for residential use and can form part of the long-term sequential expansion of the settlement are zoned SRR.
 Consideration may be given to the development of some SRR lands before the end of the plan period, in line with provisions set out for Strategic Residential Reserve in Section 19.4 of Volume 1.

 Bus Eireann provides an hourly service to/from Crusheen on the Galway to Limerick route.
 This is a valuable bus service for the village which provides an alternative to the private car.
-Crusheen sits on the Limerick to Galway rail line, the railway station is currently closed and the Council fully supports and encourages the re-opening of the station.
+TFI Local Link Limerick Clare provides a twice a day Saturday service through its C13 route connecting to Barefield, Ballyallia and Ennis.
+Crusheen sits on the Limerick to Galway rail line, the railway station is currently closed and the Council fully supports and encourages the reopening of the station.
 This Plan includes a safeguard around the railway station to ensure adequate land is protected for it.
 The Council will work with the relevant stakeholders to lobby for the reopening of the rail station.